FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![one sphere](tutorial-images/one-sphere.png)

-Once the sphere has been created it can be modified with the two colored circles.
-Dragging the yellow circle will move the sphere and dragging the blue circle will change the radius.
+Once the sphere has been created it can be modified using the two colored circles.
+Dragging the yellow circle will move the sphere and dragging the blue circle will change its radius.

 The figure shows the collection of spheres in the 3 views.